-To operate the raw water livewell, open the seacock on the port side of the aft bilge.
-Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
-The livewell will then fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point slightly below the top of the livewell and will drain overboard through a screen overflow fitting.
+To operate the livewell, first open the seacock located on the starboard side - forward handle - of the aft rigging compartment.
+When the previous step is complete, place the livewell switch at the helm in the "ON" position.
+Water will enter through an inlet near the top of the livewell.
+The water will rise to a depth even with the overflow drain and drain overboard.

-If the seacock is left open and the pump is not "ON" the boats forward motion through the water will gradually fill the box.
+If the seacock is left open and the pump is not "ON", the boat's forward motion through the water will gradually fill the box.
 To prevent this inadvertent filling close the seacock when the livewell option is not in use.

 Under certain conditions placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent an airlock turn the livewell "OFF" prior to any high RPM or constant reverse operation.
+To prevent an airlock, turn the livewell "OFF" prior to any high RPM or constant reverse operation.
 If the livewell pump becomes airlocked, correct this situation by turning the pump "OFF" for 20 seconds.